PocketThi3f/TriviaGame/README.md

 # TriviaGame

+A web application that allows the user to select answers with jQuery, Javascript, HTML/CSS basics.

+Theme:
-Dive into the wonderful world of Harry Potter once again.
+Harry Potter